clin4g/openwar/README.md

-openwar
+OPENWAR
 =======

-real-time tactical war-game platform
+The real-time tactical war-game platform.

 openwar is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by